modeset/-deprecated-utensils/app/assets/components/button_modifiers/readme.md

 # Button Modifiers
-A set of modifier classes which can be added to any button to adjust various aspects around a button's display type, sizing, or positioning.
+A set of modifier classes which can be added to any button, regardless of their base class,  to adjust various aspects around a button's display type, sizing, or positioning.

 ```sass
 @import utensils/components/button_modifiers/button-modifiers